slouc/sorts/README.md

-# sorts
+# Functional sorts
-Functional implementation of various sorting algorithms in Scala
+Implementation of various sorting algorithms in Scala in purely functional fashion